Head over Feet: Writing and composition

+The song is the earliest known use of the term "friend with benefits", specifically in the lyric "you're my best friend, best friend with benefits".

-"Head over Feet" is performed in the key of C major, shifting to D major for the verses and middle-eight section of the song.
-The song is performed in common time at a tempo of 80 beats per minute.
-Morissette's vocals span from G3 to B4 in the song.
+Sheet music for "Head over Feet" shows the key of C major (with the chorus in D major) in common time at a tempo of 120 beats per minute, and Morissette's vocals spanning from G3 to B4.

 Critical reception

 "Head over Feet" was released on July 22, 1996, as the album's fifth single.
 The song received mostly positive response from music critics.
 Stephen Thomas Erlewine of AllMusic chose it as a standout track on the album.
 Likewise, Erlewine also picked it as a highlight on her compilation, The Collection (2005).
 Melissa Minners of G- Pop called it "a pretty song," but admitted she prefers "the angry Alanis."
 British magazine Music Week rated it four out of five, describing it as "another stormer, with the Canadian's extra-personal vocals rising to a dramatic crescendo.
 A surefire hit."
 Jason Radford of Pop'Stache praised the track, writing that it "words itself brilliantly, providing the words that shaped a generation.
 Its metaphors are young, but mature, simple, but detailed."
 John Weathered of Sputnikmusic wrote that on 'Head over Feet' "she sound[s] quite sweet, where she goes on about a friend who becomes her lover."
 Joanna Lopez of Yahoo!
 Voices simply called it "a great song," praising the music, however feeling "the words are better than the music."